-Production Designer Herman Zimmerman’s starting point for the interior of Deep Space Nine was the Cardassian architecture established on Star Trek: The Next Generation.
+Production Designer Herman Zimmerman’s starting point for the interior of Deep Space Nine was the Cardassian style of Star Trek: The Next Generation.
 But this didn’t give him much to work with.
-No inside of a Cardassian starship had yet been seen.
+No inside of a Cardassian starship had been seen.
 So Zimmerman looked for inspiration to Robert Blackman’s Cardassian costume designs; an armored look, somewhat crustacean in appearance.

 The theory was that the Cardassians were big on structure and if Cardassians felt structure was of vital importance, they would keep it on the outside.
 Zimmerman visualised a space station of which the basic framework was not concealed, but where all supports and structures were visible.